iamhriturajsaha/BRAIN-TUMOR-MRI-IMAGE-CLASSIFICATION/README.md

 ## 📊 Evaluation

-Both models are evaluated on accuracy, loss, classification report, and confusion matrix.
+Both models are evaluated on accuracy, loss, classification report and confusion matrix.
 Plots are generated to compare model performance across epochs.

 ---